MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-update-prepare-package.md

 ### Where to download Azure Stack Hub hotfix packages

-Package for [Azure Stack Hub hotfixes](https://docs.microsoft.com/azure-stack/operator/azure-stack-updates#update-package-types) are hosted in the same secure Azure endpoint as for Azure Stack Hub updates.
+Packages for [Azure Stack Hub hotfixes](https://docs.microsoft.com/azure-stack/operator/azure-stack-updates#update-package-types) are hosted in the same secure Azure endpoint as for Azure Stack Hub updates.
 Azure Stack Hub operators with connected instances will see the [Azure Stack Hub updates automatically appear in the administrator portal](https://docs.microsoft.com/azure-stack/operator/azure-stack-update-prepare-package#automatic-download-and-preparation-for-update-packages).
 You can download them using the embedded links in each of the respective hotfix KB articles, like [Azure Stack Hub hotfix 1.1906.11.52](https://support.microsoft.com/help/4515650).
 You can find hotfixes in the release notes corresponding to your Azure Stack Hub version.

 ### Where to download OEM update packages

 Your OEM vendor will also release updates, like driver and firmware updates.
 While these updates are delivered as separate [OEM package updates](https://docs.microsoft.com/azure-stack/operator/azure-stack-updates#update-package-types) by your hardware vendor, they're still imported, installed, and managed the same way as update packages from Microsoft.
-You can find a list of vendor contact links at [Apply Azure Stack Hub original equipment manufacturer (OEM) updates](https://docs.microsoft.com/azure-stack/operator/azure-stack-update-oem#oem-contact-information).
+You can find a list of vendor contact links at [Apply Azure Stack Hub OEM updates](https://docs.microsoft.com/azure-stack/operator/azure-stack-update-oem#oem-contact-information).

 ## Import and install updates